Theia, goddess of shining

-Theia or Thea was a Titan goddess of shining, associated with shining light, shining metals or jewels.
+Theia (Thia, Thea, Euryphaessa) was a Titan goddess of shining, associated with shining light, shining metals or jewels.
 Her other name Euryphaessa means "wide-shining" and therefore she was connected with all that is shining.
 In Pindar's Isthmian Odes, Theia is described as the goddess of shining after whom men honored gold as the most powerful shining object.
 She was also a goddess of sight, because ancient Greeks believed that eyes emitted beams of light which allowed them to see what they looked upon.
 She was one of the twelve titans and one of the six daughters of Uranus and Gaea.
 Theia was also, like her sisters Phoebe and Themis, associated with prophecies.
 She had a shrine in Thessaly.

 The mother of the Sun, the Moon and the Dawn